OrasanuAna/Route_Rover_Graduation_Project/README.md

 ### Overview
-**Route Rover** is the project I developed for my Bachelor's degree at the Faculty of Managerial Informatics.
+**Route Rover** is the project I developed for my Bachelor's degree at the Faculty of Computer Science.
 The application automates processes and manages the necessary data for a road transportation company, providing solutions for monitoring drivers, vehicles, contracts, and related documents.

 ### Key Features:
 - Manage drivers and vehicles